 Protein is made up of amino acids, the body’s primary building blocks.
 Muscles, bones, skin, internal organs, and enzymes — and much more — are all made of protein.
 Protein also regulates fluids and pH.

-For your body to function at its best, it needs 20 different amino acids, 11 of those your body makes.
+For your body to function optimally, it requires 20 different amino acids, 11 of which are made by your body.
 The other nine — known as “essential amino acids” — come from your diet.
-(There used to be eight, but it was recently discovered that adults can’t synthesize histidine.)
 Any protein that contains all nine essential amino acids in adequate levels is called a “complete protein.”

 Complete proteins are important because amino acids work as a team.
 If you’re low on one essential amino acid, the rest of them can’t do their jobs at an optimal level.

 Can Added Protein Help With Weight Loss?

 For those looking to lose weight, emphasizing protein can help make them feel full for longer than carbohydrates and fat, presumably resulting in fewer overall calories consumed.
 That’s especially true compared to a diet filled with low-quality, high-glycemic carbs like sugary snacks and drinks, which burn quickly, making you hungry sooner.

 Even protein shakes can help you lose weight!
 Since protein helps provide satiety, it can help you feel full for longer, instead of turning to a snack just a few minutes after you eat.
 And the Openfit Plant-Based Protein Shake contains 20 grams of pea protein, which is a slower absorbing protein, so it can really help your stomach stay satisfied.